 The Rental Housing Support (RHS) Program was created in July 2005 to provide rental assistance by subsidizing rental housing units.
-It is a unit-based program targeting households who are at- or below 30 percent of the area median income with 50 percent of the resources available for extremely low-income households who are at or below 15 percent of their area median income.
-IHDA administers the program overall, but contracts with Local Administering Agencies (LAAs) around the state who manage the program in their communities, including finding and screening tenants.
+It is a unit-based program for households at or below 30 percent area median income with 50 percent of the resources available set-aside for extremely low-income households at or below 15 percent area median income.
+IHDA administers the program overall, but contracts with Local Administering Agencies (LAAs) around the state who manage the program in their communities, including finding and screening eligible tenants.

 The Rental Housing Support Program receives its funding from a \$10 charge on real estate document recording fees collected at the county level, with one dollar of the fee retained by the county.
-In May 2015, the Illinois Supreme Court overturned a 2011 court ruling that found the \$10 fee collected by the counties unconstitutional.

 Once drawn, the available funds support the addition of new Long Term Operating Support (LTOS) Program units.
 The LTOS program is part of the Rental Housing Support Program intended for affordable housing developments.

 The goal of the LTOS program is to increase the supply of affordable housing to households earning at or less than 30 percent of area median income by providing a long-term, unit-based rent subsidy.
-IHDA projects committing \$9,640,527 to the RHS program in 2018.
+IHDA projects committing \$9,252,647 to the RHS program in 2019.

 Please see Focus Area #2: Supportive Housing, for further details on the RHSP - Long Term Operating Support part of this program.
 Listed below are the local administering agencies who currently work with the RHS Program and the areas that each covers.